caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 The frame-by-frame confidence, while interesting, does not seem to show anything extremely promising.
 The confidence gap does not seem clear enough to allow the model pair to identify phoneme-level accent errors reliably, especially not without a ground-truth phoneme.

-Overall, this exploration into phoneme classification may show potential in helping with accent classification, but would require much further research to accomplish the original goal of identifying phoneme-level accent errors.
+Overall, this exploration into phoneme classification may show potential in helping with accent classification, but further research would be necessary to accomplish the original goal of identifying phoneme-level accent errors.